yabwon/SAS_PACKAGES/SPF/SPFinit.md

-   Enabling the SAS Package Framework from the local directory and installing & loading the multiple packages from the Internet.
+   Enabling the SAS Package Framework from the local directory and installing & loading multiple packages with versions from the Internet.

    Assume that the `SPFinit.sas` file is located in the "C:/SAS_PACKAGES/" folder.